4Geeks logo

 # The 'read_excel' function allows this reading to be carried out, transforming the file into a DataFrame

 The read_excel function of Pandas has a lot of parameters that allow to adapt the reading to the characteristics of the file.
-You can find the documentation of this function here.
+You can find the documentation for this function here.

 JSON